bobalazek/smart-gallery-manager/README.md

 ## TODO

+* [Backend] Support for videos, audio & maybe also PDFs
 * [Backend] Write more tests
 * [Backend] Add a dashboard
 * [Backend] Add a job queue to trigger actions from there, instead of a CLI
+* [Backend] Ignore files that are not images, videos or audio clips
 * [Frontend] Start tackling performance issues - mostly happens when there are tens of thousands of files added & you are scrolling down too fast
 * [Frontend] More intuitive sidebar
+* [Frontend] Add a "Map view", where we could use the geolocation data from existing images and show it on the map
+* [Frontend] Search autocomplete
 * [Python] There is a bug, where the `.dng` formats return the wrong sizes
+* [Design] Make a nicer 404 image